Managing Diabetes at School

 Taking Care of Diabetes at School

 Keep a copy of your diabetes management plan with you.
 Even if your school has your plan, it's good to keep one in your purse, backpack, locker, or car as well.
-If you run into any diabetes problems at school or start having symptoms of hypoglycemia or hyperglycemia, do what your plan tells you to do.
-That may mean having a snack, checking your blood glucose levels, or heading to the nurse's office — whatever your plan says.
+If you run into any diabetes problems at school or start having symptoms of or , do what your plan tells you to do.
+That may mean having a snack, checking your , or heading to the nurse's office — whatever your plan says.

 Prepare to handle different situations.
 What if the school nurse isn't in?
 Is there someone else who can help?
 Who do you call if something unexpected happens — your doctor or your parent?
 Which kinds of problems can wait until after school and which ones should you handle right away?